VassoD/commit-message-generator/README.md

 - Use `git add -p` to stage specific chunks for more focused commits
 - If you don't like a generated message, just run the command again
 - The more context in your changes, the better the message will be
+- Try both providers to see which gives better results for your use case